ElitsaVenchova/Sistem-Searcher/README.md

 Search result set
 --------------
 The result set is show like a list of files with mime type.
-When one on result is selected you can see below result:
+When one of results is selected you can see below result:

 * statistic info:
     * How many time is found seached text/matched regular expression
-    * First 5 lines from file with bold matched text
+    * First 5 result - foreach show line with bold matched text
-* Option for work with file:
+* Options for work with file:
     * "View" button - open File view/edit window
     * "Open" button - open file with default program
     * "Rename" button - remane file/dir with entered name into dialog box and pressed "Ok" button.
-"Cancel" button don't change selected file/dir name
+"Cancel" button don't change selected file name
     * "Delete" button - delete file from filesystem after confirmation in dialog box
     * "Copy" button - copy file
     * "Cut" button - cut file